ping-devops-program/ping-poc-base/docs/create_eks_cluster.md

 ./create-identity-mapping.sh <aws-iam-username>
 ```

+## Next Steps:
-be prepared to provide the user/key info to the users.
+- be prepared to provide the user/key info to the users.
+- may need to add URLs and hosted zones to route53.